 Some of the theories proposed to explain these mysteries include rogue waves, methane gases rising from the ocean bed, and air bombs or “microbursts” that can crash planes and sink ships.

 The storm-prone triangle, where there are sometimes multiple stormfronts at once, may see converging waves that amplify in size, causing rogue waves that appear out of nowhere.
 Nautical legends describe terrifying waves in excess of 100 feet.
-Tests done using wave simulators with a model of the USS Cyclops has proven that a wave over 50 feet high could capsize and sink it.
+Tests done using wave simulators with a model of the USS Cyclops have proven that a wave over 50 feet high could capsize and sink it.

 Satellite imagery has in recent years discovered hexagonal or “honeycomb”-shaped clouds in the vicinity of the triangle.
 Using new imaging technology, these shapes were determined to be signatures of highly focused downward blasts of air, called “microbursts” or “air bombs.”
 Such blasts can reach 170 mph and may easily send both aircraft and ships into a watery grave.